BardicDefense/purple-hack/spells.md

 #### Geas/Quest

 _Enchantment (R: Touch, D: Special)_
-Save: Very Hard (Will).
-This spell places a magical command on a creature.
+Save: Willpower 17.
+This spell places a magical command on a creature to perform--or avoid performing--a certain action.
 The subject must follow the command to the best of its ability.
-If the subject fails to follow the command, it takes 1d6 damage per day.
+If the subject fails to follow the command, it takes 1d6 damage per day per name level and suffers a level of fatigue.
+Dispel Magic is ineffective against a geas.
+Remove Curse and Hex Weaving only work if the caster is 2 or more Levels higher than the caster of Geas.

 #### Glamer

 _Enchantment (R: Medium, D: 1 hour)_
-Save: Very Hard (Per).
+Save: Perception 17.
 This spell alters the appearance of one or more creatures or objects.
 The illusion can change size, shape, and color.

 #### Globe of Invulnerability